smikhalevski/react-executor/README.md

 );
 ```

-Here `App` is the component that renders your application.
+Here, `App` is the component that renders your application.
 Inside the `App` you can use `useExecutor` and
 [`useExecutorSuspence`](#suspense) to load your data.

 [`enableSSRHydration`](https://smikhalevski.github.io/react-executor/functions/react_executor.enableSSRHydration.html)